 In fact, one study found that tinnitus is strongly linked to how we process emotions.
 This may explain why tinnitus can bring about such strong emotional feelings.

 Study participants were asked to listen to a series of sounds.
 Some were pleasant sounds like a babbling brook or a kind voice.
-Others set out to evoke emotion like a baby crying, a car horn blaring or Cold War siren.
+Others set out to evoke emotion like a baby crying, a car horn blaring, or a Cold War siren.

-With a fMRI they studied how the brains reacted.
+With an fMRI, they studied how the brains reacted.
 Those with tinnitus processed sound-related emotions in a very different part of the brain than those without.